KrzysztofKowalczyk74/Intercom/README.md

 # Intercom
-This is simlest possible way of communication with SIP (Asterisk) server and run communication from the web browser.
+This is simplest possible way of communication with SIP (Asterisk) server and run communication from the web browser.

 Current implementation of SIP for Tileboard is intercom-tiles-2.0.js.